pikaju/kosame/README.md

 ### Columns and relations

 A basic Kosame query starts by defining the root table you want to read from.
-This can be a relative or absolute path to where your table is declared.
+This can be a relative or absolute path to your table's declaration.

 ```rust
 pub mod schema {
     ...